 Call (786) 686-2857 now to talk to a knowledgeable lawyer about how to report a work injury in Miami Gardens, Florida.
 Our dedicated legal team will help you report and file your claim in the right way.
 Get started now to maximize your compensation.

-How Long Do I Have In Reporting A Workplace Injury In Miami Gardens, Florida?
+How Long do I Have in Reporting a Work-Related Injury in Miami Gardens, Florida?

 After an accident while on the job, you should notify your employer immediately.
 Never assume you are okay after an injury.
 Remember, your adrenaline may mask severe injuries that may worsen as time goes by.
 Still, don’t let your coworkers talk you out of reporting a Miami Gardens work injury.
 You risk losing your workers’ compensation benefits if you don’t report your accident on time.